litentry/litentry-parachain/README.md

 - you should have locally compiled binaries, for both `polkadot` and `litentry-collator`
 - run `./scripts/launch-local-binary.sh rococo path-to-polkadot-bin path-to-litentry-parachain-bin`

+After launching, the parachain node is reachable via ws 9944 port and the relaychain nodes are reachable via ws 9946/9947 ports.

 When finished with the network, run
 ```
 make clean-binary